 In accordance with the Illinois Natural Areas Preservation Act, dogs and bicycles are not allowed within the Brewster Creek Marsh Nature Preserve.

-Horseback riders should park their trailers in the gravel lot on the east side of Powis Road and should not ride in developed recreational areas, such as picnic areas and campgrounds.
+Horseback riders should not ride in developed recreational areas, such as picnic areas and campgrounds.

 The Wayne-DuPage Hunt Club has been riding in the area for over 100 years and continues to host equestrian events at the forest preserve.
 As a result of these events and other horse trial groups, horse jumps are located throughout the preserve but are only for advanced riders.
 License agreements and special use permits allow the use of a portion of the nature preserve buffer area only for special equestrian events.